The advantages of medical testing in Mexico

 Hospital Angeles del Carmen, one of the most important hospitals in Mexico.

-A friend of mine, eager for me to get back to Mexico this year said, “Why don’t you just get your annuals here?
-It would cost you fifty bucks.”
+An expat friend of mine, eager for me to get back to Mexico this year said, “Why don’t you just get your annuals here?
+It would cost you fifty bucks” (she’s a salty one).
 That’s when I realized I can always soothe my inner hypochondriac in Mexico.

 AARP recently wrote an article reporting that of patients seeking a second opinion at Mayo Clinic, only 12% were accurately diagnosed by their primary care physician.
 More than 20% had been misdiagnosed and 66% required a revision to the diagnoses.

-Doesn't that make having a choice or a second opinion sound pretty good?
+Doesn't that make having a choice of second opinions and tests sound pretty good?

 America's most expensive drugs and how much they cost in Mexico - Ventanas Mexico